lblod/harvesting-verenigingen-import-service/README.md

 # harvesting-import-service

-Microservice that harvests knowledge about a harvesting-task from the linked annotated documents and writes the resulting triples to the database.
+Microservice that harvests knowledge about a harvesting-task from verenigingen-scraper and writes the resulting triples to the database.

 ## Installation